 Rolling Registration and the Annual Canvass

 You can register to vote at any time during the year, however there are deadlines for each monthly update.
-If you’re not sure whether you are on the register, or if your information needs updating, you can contact us by:
+If you’re not sure whether you are on the register, or if your information needs updating you can complete our electoral enquiry form or contact us by email or phone.

 The electoral registration officer has to carry out an annual canvass.
 This means the ‘rolling’ system is suspended from September to November.